Windfisch/taler-podman/README.exchange.md

 ./rebuild_containers.sh
 ```

+Adjust the exchange configuration in `exchange-config.skel` as needed.
+Adjust `BASE_URL`
+in the [docker-compose.yaml](docker-compose-yaml) file to match your publicly visible
+URL (i.e. where your nginx reverse proxy is serving; it should contain `https` and not
+contain `localhost`).

 Make sure that you start with a fresh and clean database.
 Having old databases around
 will not re-run the database setup, which can result in wrong passwords being set and
 general confusion.
 Then create a `.env` file with the appropriate passwords: